Associate of Arts Degree FAQ

 Your previous coursework may be transferable.
 Once you apply for the AA Degree, have your official transcripts, with the appropriate courses, mailed to the AA Degree office for evaluation to see if they satisfy the DLIFLC AA Degree requirements.
 The transcript must be from the institution that awarded the course grade; transfer grades from third party transcripts are not accepted.
 Remember that a previous degree does not mean you have automatically met all of the DLIFLC AA Degree requirements.
 The Technology requirement must be completed no earlier than five years prior to the conferral of the AA Degree.

-12. I graduated from a DLIFLC Washington Basic Language Program or another military location.
+12. I graduated from a DLIFLC Washington Basic Language Program or a smiliar program at another military location.
 Do I qualify?

 13. My college was on the quarter system.
 How many quarter credits are needed for a three credit semester course?